calvell0/Football_Forecaster/README.md

 need to retry it if it fails.
 Sometimes, ESPN throttles requests or fails to respond to some since we are making a large amount.
 If the script fails multiple times, try increasing the BOXSCORE_REQUEST_DELAY_LEVEL in the `.env` file.
 7. Run `npm run export` to export the data from the database to a CSV file.
 This file will be used to train the machine learning model.
-8. Ensure that you have [Python](https://www.python.org/downloads/) installed by running `python --version
+9. Ensure that you have [Python](https://www.python.org/downloads/) installed by running `python --version
-9. Install the necessesary python dependences by running `pip install -r model/requirements.txt`
+10. Install the necessesary python dependences by running `pip install -r model/requirements.txt`
-10. Ensure that you have Java installed.
+11. Ensure that you have Java installed.
 Verify this by running `java -version` in your terminal.
+12. Make sure that in your IDE, the project is using JDK 21
-12. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`
+13. Resolve all dependencies for the Spring Boot application by running `./mvnw clean install`
-13. Run the resulting compiled Java application with `./mvnw spring-boot:run` or `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
+14. Run the resulting compiled Java application with `./mvnw spring-boot:run` or `java -jar target/football-forecaster-0.0.1-SNAPSHOT.jar`
-14. Use the web application by navigating to http://localhost:8080 in your browser
+15. Use the web application by navigating to http://localhost:8080 in your browser

 If you need to retrain the model, delete `pipeline.pkl` in `/model` and rerun the application